Updated advice on COVID-19 vaccines

 Phase 2 (2a) will be given to:

-- Aboriginal and Torres Strait Islander people aged 18 to 54 years
+- Aboriginal and Torres Strait Islander people aged 16 to 49 years (bookings available now)

 - other critical and high-risk workers